 How we tested

-The June Intelligent Oven ($599.00) seems straight out of a sci-fi blockbuster.
-This pricey countertop appliance recognizes the food you put in it and promises to cook that food to perfection.
+The June Intelligent Oven seems straight out of a sci-fi blockbuster.
+This pricey countertop appliance (it costs about $600.00) recognizes the food you put in it and promises to cook that food to perfection.
 With “the world’s only intelligent convection oven” in your kitchen, fretting over time and temperature and constantly monitoring cooking progress are supposedly relics of the past.
-The first version of this oven cost an astronomical $1,495.00; now a new “second-generation” June has arrived to take its place at a fraction of the original price.
+The first version of this oven cost the astronomical price of about $1,500.00; now a new “second-generation” June has arrived to take its place at a fraction of the original price.
 Is it worth buying?

 The oven cooks with six carbon fiber elements (carbon fiber is highly responsive, heating and cooling rapidly) plus two small convection fans to circulate hot air.
 It comes with a food-temperature probe that plugs into the oven wall, a sturdy nonstick baking sheet, and a wire rack.

 But does the June Intelligent Oven really work or, like many “smart” gadgets, is it all hype?
 We bought the original June and tested it; but before we published that testing, the second-generation oven arrived, so we purchased that and went back to work.
 In both, we cooked a full range of foods: thin and thick bacon strips, baked potatoes, crispy roasted potatoes, whole roast chicken with vegetables, slow-cooked pulled pork, slices of toast, bagels, Pop-Tarts, ramekins of baked eggs, asparagus, shrimp, salmon, slice-and-bake lemon cookies, Southern-style biscuits, gingerbread cake, and strawberry cream cake.
 We air-fried chicken thighs and dehydrated apple slices.
 We also asked additional testers to cook bacon and rate the June on its user-friendliness and performance.